programminghistorian/ph-submissions/en/drafts/originals/ocr-with-google-vision-and-tesseract.md

 ### Example 2

 {% include figure.html filename="ocr-with-google-vision-and-tesseract2.png" alt="Two scanned pages of old English text with a yellow background.
 The first page is a title page with text in gothic font.
-The second page features footnotes arranged in columns." caption="Figure 2: First two pages of 'Aelfric's Life of Saints', with several highlighted sections indicating the text used in the OCR results below." %}
+The second page features footnotes arranged in columns." caption="Figure 2: First two pages of _Aelfric's Life of Saints_, with several highlighted sections indicating the text used in the OCR results below." %}

 | Google Vision | Tesseract |
 | --------- | --------- |